lynx44/SigQL/README.md

 Install the corresponding database package (currently only SQL server is supported):

     install-package SigQL.SqlServer

+***IMPORTANT:** Note that the SQL User you define in your connection string must have LOGIN privileges on master.
+This is currently limitation based on the choice to use SQL Management Objects to retrieve schema information, and likely will be replaced at some point in the future.*

 Create an interface or abstract class to define a SigQL data access method: